jhcohn/dyn-mod/README.md

 Dynamical Modeling git repo

-dyn_cluster/ - files I'm using on the cluster
+dyn_cluster/ - files I'm using on the cluster<br/>
     dyn_qcvg.py - file to run emcee with q=True

-param_files/ - parameter files to run with dyn_general.py
+param_files/ - parameter files to run with dyn_general.py<br/>
-    ngc1332_params.txt - defunct
+    ngc1332_params.txt - defunct<br/>
-    ngc3258* - defunct
+    ngc3258* - defunct<br/>
-    *params.txt - param files for input into dyn_model.py (to run 1 model) or dyn_emcee.py/etc. (to optimize galaxy parameters)
+    *params.txt - param files for input into dyn_model.py (to run 1 model) or dyn_emcee.py/etc. (to optimize galaxy parameters)<br/>
-    *mge.txt - files to input into mge_vcirc_mine.py, to use for calculating the stellar contribution in dyn_model.py *bl_params.txt - param file using Ben's files for the B1 model from Boizelle+2019, using the B1 best-fit parameter input *inex_params.txt - param file using my own fluxmap, lucy files, etc., also using an inexact "educated guess" input *binex_params.txt - param file using Ben's files for the B1 model from Boizelle+2019, but using my "educated guess" for input
+    *mge.txt - files to input into mge_vcirc_mine.py, to use for calculating the stellar contribution in dyn_model.py<br/>
+    *bl_params.txt - param file using Ben's files for the B1 model from Boizelle+2019, using the B1 best-fit parameter input<br/>
+    *inex_params.txt - param file using my own fluxmap, lucy files, etc., also using an inexact "educated guess" input<br/>
+    *binex_params.txt - param file using Ben's files for the B1 model from Boizelle+2019, but using my "educated guess" for input<br/>
-    *out_params.txt - param file with input parameters as the best-fits from specific emcee runs
+    *out_params.txt - param file with input parameters as the best-fits from specific emcee runs<br/>

 dyn.py - defunct